 Essam ABO-SERİE-was born in Cairo-Egypt, 1967.
 He obtained BSc with honors in 1989 and MSc in 1995 from Cairo University, Mechanical Power Engineering.
 He completed his PhD from Imperial College, Mechanical Engineering London in 2004.
 His major study is focusing on optical techniques and different industrial applications.
-Dr. Abo-Serie is a fellow of the Higher Education Academy in UK (FHEA) and a member of Institute of Physics IOP, Society of Automotive Engineering ESME and a reviewer for different international journals.
+Dr. Abo-Serie is a fellow of the Higher Education Academy in UK (FHEA) and a member of Institute of Physics IOP, Society of Automotive Engineers SAE, ILASS Europe, Egyptian Society of Mechanical Engineers, Engineering Society of Mechanical Engineering ESME and a reviewer for different international journals.
 He is currently Associate Professor at Mevlana University, Turkey.